Dusky striped squirrel: Taxonomy

-The species was split off from Fanumbulus sublineatus, a similar Indian species in 2012.
+The species was split off from Funambulus sublineatus, a similar Indian species in 2012.
 The Indian form (formerly subspecies F. s. sublineatus) is now referred to as the Nilgiri striped squirrel, whereas the Sri Lankan form (formerly F. s. obscurus) is now assigned the later designation Dusky striped squirrel.

 The species was reasonably separated from its Indian counterpart by Kathleen Ryley in the Journal of the Bombay Natural History Society in 1913, and this was reinforced by Oldfield Thomas who renamed the species Funambulus kathleenae in Ryley's honour given her choice of name of Funambulus trilineatus by Edward Frederick Kelaart was regarded as invalid.
 However, it was lumped back with the Indian form in 1918 given a resurgence in the subspecies concept.
 By this time, an older name "obscurus" for this taxon had been traced (Funambulus palmarum var obscura) from 1886 apparently invalidating Thomas's designation.

 Description

-The dusky palm squirrel was best documented originally by W.W.A.
+The dusky striped squirrel was best documented originally by W.W.A.
 Phillips in the Manual of the Mammals of Sri Lanka who identified it as the smallest Sri Lankan squirrel species.
 It is much larger than the Indian species (F. sublineatus) being 60-70g as opposed to around 42g in the Nilgiri striped squirrel, with longer, thicker stripes.
 Its head and body length is 11–13 cm, with a 10-cm tail.
 Its upperparts are dark or olive brown to black in colour with three paler dorsal stripes against the dorsal, saddle colouration; its underparts are yellowish with an olivaceous tinge.
 The tail is bushy, short with a black tip.
 Fur is soft, dense and short.
 Parts without fur are grayish.
 The characteristic features that distinguish this squirrel from other related Funambulus squirrels on the island is smaller size, darker coat, indistinct stripes, and its higher pitched, trilling bird-like voice.
 It would most easily be confused with Layard's squirrel.